 1. All-or-Nothing Thinking

-- All-or-Nothing Thinking: Also known as black or white thinking, this thought pattern is grounded in extremes.
-For instance, one misstep on a diet is grounds for complete abandonment.
-Falling short of perfection translates into complete failure.
-Common vocabulary includes words such as ‘never,’ ‘always,’ and ‘forever’ instead of more accurate and realistic descriptions.
+Also known as black-or-white thinking, this thought pattern is grounded in extremes.
+For these individuals, falling short of perfection translates into total failure.
+For instance, one misstep on a diet is grounds for complete abandonment of the plan.
+Vocabulary may include words such as “never,” “always,” and “forever” instead of more accurate and realistic terms.

-- Labeling and Mislabeling: Labeling relies on the premise that you are what you do.
-Rather than describing specific actions and behaviors, you give yourself (and others) a label.
-For example, making a mistake earns you the label of “loser” or “failure” in your own mind.
-Labels are abstractions that serve little purpose other than to frustrate and lower self-esteem.
+Labeling relies on the premise that you are what you do.
+Rather than describing specific actions and behaviors, you give yourself and others a label.
+For example, making a mistake labels you a loser or failure in your mind.
+Labels are abstractions that serve little purpose but to frustrate and lower self-esteem.
 Sometimes they become self-fulfilling prophecies.
-When directed at others, labels allow you to brand people as “bad” rather than recognizing a problem with their thinking or behavior (or your own).

 4. Disqualifying the Positive

 Those who disqualify the positive turn the best things in life into something negative.
 Even if people achieve their goals, such as getting a good job, they may minimize their accomplishments, believing anyone could’ve done what they did.
 Another typical example is assuming someone issues a compliment only because they want something.